-This is the final deadline for online tax returns for the 2018-19 tax year.
+This was the final deadline for online tax returns for the 2018-19 tax year.
 HMRC must have received your tax return by midnight.

-The only time this deadline may differ is if you receive a notice to make an online tax return from HMRC after 31 October 2019, in which case you have three months from the date of issue to file.
+Usually, the only time this deadline may differ is if you received a notice to make an online tax return from HMRC after 31 October 2019, in which case you have three months from the date of issue to file.

 The deadline to pay your tax bill is also 31 January, and if you're self-employed it's the day you'll have to make your first payment on account for the 2019-20 tax year, and a balancing payment if tax is still owed from your 2018-19 income.

 6 April: first day of the new 2020-21 tax year